czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 ![First poll results](/images/six-ideas/poll-results.png)

 {:.cz-image-caption}
 Hey, only one person thinks I stink!
-Sweet!
+Score!

 So, at your request, I've written up a list of ideas I'm considering working on.
-These range anywhere from things I've had in the back of my mind for a few months to things that came up literally yesterday.
+These range anywhere from things I've had in the back of my mind for a few months to things that came up in response to my first post.

 I should caveat that most of these ideas solve decidedly first-world problems - some to an almost embarrassing degree.
 For now, I've decided that I'm ok with working on a first world problem, since those problems are the ones that I understand the best